 A staple for the well-known Authentic Middle Eastern Chicken Shawarma is the Middle Eastern Toum sauce.
 Middle Eastern people love to spread lots of garlic sauce in their Shawarma sandwiches.
 The combination is irresistible!

 This garlic sauce pairs well with almost every chicken, BBQ, and kebabs recipe.
-Try it with Juicy Chicken Kofta Kebabs, Oven Baked Chicken Skewers, Middle Eastern Spiced Baked Chicken, Honey Garlic Sriracha Wings, etc.
+Try it with Juicy Chicken Kofta Kebabs, Oven Baked Chicken Skewers, Middle Eastern Spiced Baked Chicken, or Honey Garlic Sriracha Wings.

 Expert Tips for Best Results